5 Popular Animals That are Illegal as Pets in California

 Is it Legal to Have a Monkey as a Pet in California?

-All primates are illegal as pets in California.
+Can you own a monkey in California?
+The answer is no. All primates are illegal as pets in California; this includes spider monkeys, finger monkeys, capuchin monkeys, marmoset monkeys, and all monkey species.
 They are considered a threat to wildlife and a threat to public safety and health.
 Other than zoos, a person must have a permit to own a monkey.
 The person must demonstrate a legal reason for owning the monkey, such as for medical research or using the monkey in television shows or movies.